leodip/goiabada/README.md

 - OAuth2 support, including authorization code flow and client credentials flow
 - OpenID Connect support

+### Important ⚠️

+Goiabada is currently in **pre-release** stage.
+That means we may make significant changes in terms of feature scope and the structure of the application.

+A new version is in the works where the admin console will be split out from the main auth server.
+Just keep in mind that, before the official first release, things may change.

 Documentation: [https://goiabada.dev](https://goiabada.dev).

 Docker images: [https://hub.docker.com/r/leodip/goiabada/tags](https://hub.docker.com/r/leodip/goiabada/tags).